Using the AI Builder

 Iterate on look and layout

-After the first pass, use chat for visual passes: "Make the dashboard less dense," "Give the login area the same minimal feel as our website," or "Promote the status summary above the table."
+After the first pass, send follow-ups in the thread for visual passes: "Make the dashboard less dense," "Give the login area the same minimal feel as our website," or "Promote the status summary above the table."
 Small, specific tweaks add up to an elegant whole.

 Set branding in the workspace, then refine in AI